gumaerc-testorg/11.384-spring-2018/content/pages/syllabus.md

 During the January Independent Activities Period, students and faculty travel to Malaysia for two weeks to conduct field-based research in conjunction with student and faculty colleagues at Universiti Teknologi Malaysia.

-The Practicum concludes with a one week group session at MIT that generates a [Research Agenda]({{< baseurl >}}/pages/research-agendas) spelling out suggested research topics for the next year's cohort of International Scholars.
+The Practicum concludes with a one week group session at MIT that generates a {{% resource_link 3ed8c575-869c-8483-0a78-d90e1a447f8e "Research Agenda" %}} spelling out suggested research topics for the next year's cohort of International Scholars.

 Course Requirements and Responsibilities
 ----------------------------------------